Seeed-Studio/wiki-documents/docs/Wio-Terminal-IO-Digital.md

 }
 ```

-**Note:** To use the Servo library with ReScreen, please include [Adafruit's version](https://github.com/PaintYourDragon/Servo) for SAMD51 capability.
+**Note:** To use the Servo library with Wio Terminal, please include [Adafruit's version](https://github.com/PaintYourDragon/Servo) for SAMD51 capability.

 ## UART Serial

-- The USB Serial in ReScreen: `Serial`
+- The USB Serial in Wio Terminal: `Serial`

 - The broken out UART port: `Serial1`